Sharkbyteprojects/shredFile/Readme.md

 + Repead Shred for 10 Iterations

 + Can Delete full directorys with content, also if it include more directorys

+!
+Detect your os, if you run it under windows, it wait for key after execution
 ```

 ## DevChangeLog